Ryan Jack: Aberdeen

 Jack signed professional terms with Aberdeen in the summer of 2008, having been part of his hometown club's youth academy since the age of eight.
 He made his first team league debut for the club against Rangers in September 2010 and soon became a regular in the first team.

 In January 2011 he scored his first goal for Aberdeen against Inverness Caledonian Thistle, which was voted as the club's Goal of the Season for 2010–11.
 A week later, he came on as a substitute in the Scottish Cup semi-final at Hampden Park, a 4–1 defeat to Celtic.

 Jack signed a new contract with Aberdeen in October 2011.
-On 13 December 2011 in a SPL fixture against St Johnstone, he scored a goal from the halfway line to put his team 2–0 up after opposing goalkeeper Peter Enckelman miskicked a clearance.
+On 13 December 2011 in a Scottish Premier League fixture against St Johnstone, he scored a goal from the halfway line to put his team 2–0 up after opposing goalkeeper Peter Enckelman miskicked a clearance.
 The match ended 2–1 to Aberdeen, with Jack's winner helping the Dons move up to ninth in the table.

 In June 2013, Jack signed a three-year deal at Aberdeen, keeping him at the club until 2016.
 He subsequently played a pivotal role in Aberdeen's season, helping them into the League Cup semi-final, but was injured in January in a league match at Motherwell. and was ruled out for around six weeks, missing the semi-final with St Johnstone.
 He had returned by the time of the final of the competition, playing all 120 minutes as his club overcame Inverness CT in a penalty shoot-out.
 Jack did participate in a semi-final during the campaign in the Scottish Cup, again facing St Johnstone, but was on the losing side on that occasion.

 On 11 January 2015, Jack was named as SPFL Player of the Month for December 2014.
 Two weeks later, he missed out on another League Cup final appearance as his team were beaten in the semis by Dundee United.
 On 20 May 2015, he signed a one-year extension to his contract, keeping him at Aberdeen until the end of the 2016–17 season.
 On 24 June 2015, Jack was named captain for the 2015–16 season.

 After much speculation that he would move on, Jack left Aberdeen in May 2017 when his contract expired, having played 250 times for the Dons.
 His last game was the 2017 Scottish Cup Final; earlier in the season he had also led out the team in the League Cup final, with both showpiece matches lost to Celtic.